 The Monroe Reservoir has since become a place of recreation and relaxation, better known as Lake Monroe.
 Large catfish, herons and double decker pontoon boats have created a new ecology that is a product of the muddiness of nature and culture.
 However, these relationships echo a more broad presumption created by capitalist myths of humyn dominion over all that is wild.
 Floating on the shoreline between culture and nature, I explore the murkiness of this artificial division.
 The current geological era of the anthropocene reveals that humynity has the power to effect the world around us, putting all species in peril.
 In order to shift perspectives from longing for a return to nature, my trans-disciplinary practices can establish a new place of natureculture that collapses the rupture of the dichotomy.
 Water Doesn’t Give A Damn provides a muddy narrative on what interconnectedness in contemporary America means all its complexity and compromise as alligators migrate north to the warming waterways.

-A Sight of Many Journeys, A Site
+A Sight for Many Journeys, A Site

 Installation view with At Least The Dark Dont Hide It